highfive-devs/highfive/README.md

 ```

 **Note:** `add_subdirectory(third_party/HighFive)` will search and "link" HDF5
-but wont search or link any optional dependencies such as Boost.
+but won't search or link any optional dependencies such as Boost.

 **Note:** The two targets `HighFive` and `HighFive::HighFive` are aliases.
 The
 former is older and works with v2, while the latter was introduced in v3,